Build Your Network

 Building a network of career allies is key to developing your legal career.
 But how do you meet all these attorneys who can help you?
-The USF Law Office of Career Planning offers a wide range of opportunities to get to know attorneys, including:
+The USF Law Office of Career Services offers a wide range of opportunities to get to know attorneys, including:

 Networking Receptions and Alumni Events: Our supportive alumni regularly host and attend networking receptions in the Bay Area.
 The law school also hosts receptions for alumni in regions around the country, offering students the chance to create professional relationships with attorneys wherever they would like to practice.

 Conferences: Attending a conference helps students develop their careers while furthering their leadership skills.
 You can meet attorneys and learn about cutting edge legal issues.
 We support student attendance at legal conferences by offering limited funding to cover registration fees and travel expenses and by maintaining a list of prominent conferences you might consider.

 Student Groups: With more than 30 active law student groups on campus, you’ll easily find students who share your interests—or you can start your own group.
 Student groups host networking events regularly, including speed mentoring, speaker panels, and receptions.